 Main competitors to the Gaggia 8002 MDF burr grinder

-The competition in this price range can vary wildly between features and function, so we're taking a look at what's missing from the Gaggia 8002 MDF and which grinder may be better suited for the kind of coffee you prefer.
+The competition in this price range can vary wildly between features and function, so we're taking a look at what's missing from the Gaggia MDF coffee grinder and which grinder may be better suited for the kind of coffee maker you use.

 DeLonghi KG521 Dedica